What is balenaOS?

 Production mode disables passwordless root access, and an SSH key must be added to

 config.json to access a production image using a direct SSH connection.
 You may still access a production image by tunneling SSH through the balena VPN via the CLI (using

 balena ssh <uuid>) or the balenaCloud web terminal.
 To use SSH via the VPN, you need to have an SSH key configured on your development machine and added to the balenaCloud dashboard.

-In both development and production versions of balenaOS, logs are written to an 8 MB journald RAM buffer in order to avoid wear on the flash storage used by most of the supported boards.
+In balenaOS, logs are written to an 8 MB journald RAM buffer in order to avoid wear on the flash storage used by most of the supported boards.

-To persist logs on the device, enable persistent logging via the fleet configuration variable in the balenaCloud dashboard, or prior to device provisioning setting the
+To persist logs on the device, enable persistent logging via the configuration tab in the balenaCloud dashboard, or prior to device provisioning setting the

 "persistentLogging": true key in

 config.json.
 The logs can be accessed via the host OS at

 /var/log/journal.
 For versions of balenaOS < 2.45.0, persistent logs are limited to 8 MB and stored in the state partition of the device.
 BalenaOS versions >= 2.45.0 store a maximum of 32 MB of persistent logs in the data partition of the device.

 balenaOS allows the setting of a custom hostname via